jaredly/j3/Roadmap.md

   for it to be valid.

+- [x] why is it saying that namespaces need updating

 # ImmediateResults

 - [x] ok, we do gotta treat `immediateResults` as immutable, I think... right?